wallarm/product-documentation/docs/latest/admin-en/configure-statistics-service.md

 !!! info
     The directive can be configured in the context of `server` and/or `location`.

-When configuring the `wallarm_status` directive, you can specify the IP addresses from which you can request statistics.
-By default, access is denied from anywhere except for the IP addresses `127.0.0.1` and `::1`, which allow executing the request only from the server where Wallarm is installed.

-An example of a secure configuration of the filter node statistics service (`/etc/nginx/conf.d/wallarm-status.conf`) is shown below:
+    The `format` parameter has the `json` value by default.

+### Default configuration

+By default, the filter node statistics service has the most secure configuration.
+The `/etc/nginx/conf.d/wallarm-status.conf` configuration file looks like the following:

 ```
 server {